maniospas/fairbench-tiny/docs/cli.md

 ```

 You may further specify a threshold over which biases
 are considered prohibitive.
-This threshold affects the
+This affects the
-values considered as problematic, and triggers and exit
+values considered as problematic, and triggers an exit
 code of 1 if they are encountered.